thacherT1D/webdevstuff/Server_Side_JS_with_Node/Node_js_Filesystem.desc.md

 ## What's I/O?

-Input/Output (**I/O**) is the communication between a program and the outside world, possibly with a human or another program.
-Inputs are the data received by the program and outputs are the data sent from it.
-When performing I/O, the program is receiving and/or sending data to and from an I/O device.
+Input/Output (**I/O**) is the communication between a program and its outside world.
+Inputs are data received by the program and outputs are data sent from it.

-When a program communicates with a human, some possible input devices include:
+Possible input devices include:

 - Keyboards
 - Mice